From Russia’s Far East to South Korea. Back to real Asia. Nevertheless, a travel thru a country rather unusual to us.

 Vladivostok – often called San Francisco of Russia.
 No clue who had this idea.
 In The City as well as in Vladi there are houses.
 Of course, but that’s probably the end of all similarities.
 Then, in 2012 some clever Russies had a great idea.
 They googled The City and found what it is famous for: the Golden Gate Bridge.

 And that’s what the Vladies needed too: The Brigde.
-They don’t have any golden gates in Russian Far East.
+They don’t have any golden gates in Russia’s Far East.
 So the name has to be adapted.
 Looking at the sea the bridge is crossing, it might be called Dirty Water Bridge, Smelly Fish Bridge or last but not least eventually Rusty Barge Bridge.
 All not names really promoting this architectural masterpiece.
 Great constructions need great names.
 That’s the logic.

 Finally they ran out of ideas.
 They simply call it Russky Bridge.
 Because it connects Vladivostok with Russky Island.
 Nevertheless, the bridge looks great.

 Back to reality in Vladivostok.
 It’s the end of our overland journey thru Asia.
 Crossing North Korea to reach its southern neighbour is currently no option.
-Presently visiting the Baby Face’s Clan Enterprise doesn’t seem to be the best idea.
-And we’re not sure if the southern Koreans would appreciate Prado crossing the border between the 2 countries.
+Presently visiting Baby Face’s Clan Enterprise doesn’t seem to be the best idea.
+And we’re not sure if the South Koreans would appreciate Prado crossing the border between the 2 countries.
 So we have to get the ferry.

 The 1st issue to organise in Vladivostok is accommodation.
 Not easy to find in July or August – if you don’t book it 10 years in advance.
 Most is fully booked and getting extremely expensive.
 No idea why.
 We have to change rooms several times.
 Finally we learn the reason for the acute shortage: the smog in Beijing.
 So 100 000s – or maybe millions of Chinese flock in to recover from the unbearable situation in China.
 We discover this in 1 of the usual 100$ hotels selling their last room.
 The Amur Bay.
 A former Soviet palace where renovation never took place.
 All rooms occupied by Chinese tourists presumably paying 10% of our room rate.
 Nevertheless, an interesting lobby – they really take care that the floor doesn’t get slippery when it rains.